 Identifying and recording goals

-The process of goal setting can be viewed in a shape of a coffee filter: you start by thinking about what you value in your life and how these values translate into BIG picture (long term goals).
+The process of goal setting can be viewed in the shape of a coffee filter: you start by thinking about what you value in your life and how these values translate into BIG picture (long term goals).
 Once you have done this, you will find that you have greater clarity to make good decisions in the short and medium term.
-Thinking at the macro level first will help guide your daily decision-making and ensure that the immediate goals you set are couched in your value system.
+Thinking at the macro level first will help guide your daily decision-making and ensure that the immediate goals you set are aligned with your value system.
 Therefore, it is important to spend time considering what part your values play in your academic choices.